jphaugla/spring-data-redis-crud/README.md

 	1
 	2
 ```
-### Set with each index value user:lastName:Haugland holding the user idx of each user with a last name of Haugland.
+### Set with each index value user:lastName:Haugland
+Holds the user idx of each user with a last name of Haugland.
 User 5 is Caterhine Haugland so user 5 is in this set.
 ```bash
 user:lastName:Haugland
 	1